Class Advisors Wear Many Different Hats

 - Students can sign up to receive confidential one-on-one coaching from a seasoned professional on specific management or career challenges.
 Encourage students to take advantage of this opportunity and distribute appointment notices.

-- Collect industry consultation request forms throughout the week and return them to staff.
+- Collect industry consultation request forms throughout the week and return them to the inbox.

 - Each participant will be paired with a qualified counselor at a time and place convenient for both, usually during a break or lunch.
-Appointment cards, including the time and location of the scheduled consultation, will be placed in the Class Advisor’s inbox in the Institute office to be distributed to classmates.
+Appointments will be scheduled by the attendee and his or her assigned counselor.

 - Remind participants to be on time for their appointment as they may not be able to reschedule.